himajin-no-tameiki/vtuber-tl-clip/Lazy_Thumbnail_Evil-Smirk.md

 First off, we're going to make the smoky background, which is made up of two layers.
 First we create a linear gradient layer (Layer > New Fill Layer > Gradient, OR from ![adj](images/adj_layers_menu_button.png) button on the Layers Panel) that goes from white to gray so that it looks like a light is coming from the top left.

+Note: You can move the gradient by dragging on the image while its Gradient Fill window is open.

 ![bg1](images/dark_smug_bg1.png)

 On top, we add a smoke texture from [texturelabs](https://texturelabs.org/?ct=19&pg=1) called "Atmosphere 195".
 Because it's overall gray and we want it to both darken and lighten the underlying layer, we want to use a blending mode from the contrast group.
 Here we use the **Linear Light** mode as an example.
 Reduce the fill or opacity until it looks good.